lidzuan/moosic-cd-library/README.md

 # moosic-cd-library

-Coded in Java, this project was completed for "STIA1123 Programming 2" in July 2023.
-The attached PDF contains the full project report.
+Coded in Java, this project was developed as part of the "STIA1123 Programming 2" course completed in July 2023.
+The attached PDF contains the comprehensive project report.

 ## Project Description